ergo/ziggurat_foundations/docs/extensions/pyramid.rst

     </form>

-In next step it is required to register 3 views that will listen for specific context objects that extension can return upon signon:
+In next step it is required to register 3 views that will listen for specific context objects that extension can return upon form submission/ logout request:

-* ZigguratSignInSuccess - user and password were matched
+* **ZigguratSignInSuccess** - user and password were matched
     * contains headers that set cookie to persist user identity, fetched user object, "came from" value
-* ZigguratSignInBadAuth - there were no positive matches for user and password
+* **ZigguratSignInBadAuth** - there were no positive matches for user and password
     * contains headers used to unauthenticate any current user identity
-* ZigguratSignOut - user signed out of application
+* **ZigguratSignOut** - user signed out of application
     * contains headers used to unauthenticate any current user identity